• Pray for a swift end to the horrific civil war with people of peace rising to leadership.

 • Pray for the Church to be protected and expanded amid hostility.

-Nestled between Turkey and Lebanon, modern-day Syria boasts a population of over 22 million people, 90% of which are Arabs.
+Nestled between Turkey and Lebanon, modern-day Syria has boasted a population of over 22 million people, 90% of which are Arabs.
 Damascus, its capital, is considered to be the oldest continuously inhabited city in the world.
-Syria's location on the fertile Mediterranean coast makes agriculture and tourism a critical part of its struggling economy.
-Numerous coups and political instability have been the norm and led the heavy-handed Hafez Al-Assad to come to power in 1970.
-Conflicts have arisen more recently as part of the Arab Spring, a sign of social turmoil in the Arab World.
-Protesters are calling for greater political freedom and the resignation of Hafez's son, Bashar, who rules with the same force as his father.
-The government has responded with great military force, which has served only to increase demonstrations across the country.
-Upwards of 7,000 people have been killed in these conflicts, and the United States, the Arab League, and the secretary general of the United Nations have all condemned the government's violence against protesters.
+Syria's location on the fertile Mediterranean coast has historically made agriculture and tourism a critical part of its struggling economy.
+Numerous coups and political instability have been the norm and led Hafez al-Assad to power in 1970.

 Source: Syriac Orthodox Hymn "Shlom Lekh": ProjectSyriac